exasol/transformers-extension/doc/user_guide/user_guide.md

 | `--sub-dir`      | Sub-directory in the BucketFS where this model should be stored   |
 | `--token`        | The [Hugging Face token](#huggingface-token), if required           |

-`--task-type` specifies the type of task you plan to use the model for, see [Selecting the Task Type](#selecting-the-task-type).
+`--task-type` specifies the type of task for which you plan to use the model, see [Selecting the Task Type](#selecting-the-task-type).

 #### Installation via a Python Function